collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Branch Process

-The process for working with branches is very similar for anyone, regardless of which collaborative development model you are using.
+The process for working with branches is very similar, regardless of which collaborative development model you are using.
+Parts of this process can also be used during code review.

 The two main differences are that if you are using the "Fork and Pull" Model:
 * You need to fork the repo before you clone it
 * You need to check a box when you make the pull request if you want the maintainers to be able to change your pull request

+</td></tr>

 <!--
-folder name will be the repo name origin
+folder name will be the repo name

 Switch perspective
 * Fork an organizational/user account repo, perhaps clone locally